Annie Fox's Blog...

 Not a sheeple

 Everyone wants to be liked.
-That’s normal.
-And there are times we each choose to go along with the group just to keep the peace or avoid confrontations.
+Which makes caring what other people think totally normal.
+It’s also normal at times to choose to go along with the group just to keep the peace or avoid confrontations.
 Nothing wrong with that.
-In fact, it makes sense to be agreeable if we’re talking about some little thing that really doesn’t matter.
+In fact, it makes sense to be agreeable especially if we’re talking about some little thing that really doesn’t matter all that much.
 But what if the issue does matter to you?
 Do you still do what they say when it’s not right for you?
 Do you go along with the crowd just so they’ll like you?

 If this sounds familiar you might want to ask yourself, “Am I a sheeple?”
 In case that’s a new word for you, sheeple are people who act like sheep.
 They’re most comfortable when following other people’s rules of “acceptable” behavior (what to wear, what to think, etc.).
 The Golden Rule rule for Sheeple: “Thinking for yourself and being your own person is way too risky!
 Play it safe.
 Follow the others.”

 Wonder if you’re a sheeple?
-Always?
-Sometimes?
-Never?
-Try this Quiz.
+Take this quiz and find out:

 If you got: